SamirTalwar/monospacedmonologues.com/content/posts/2016-02-04--lets-talk-about-the-play-framework.md

 [^1]: I used to work for TIM Group, but left in late 2012, at around the same time Play was introduced.
 I missed the revolution.

-[Don’t Call Us.
-We’ll Call You.]: http://monospacedmonologues.com/post/46427054295/dont-call-us-well-call-you
+[Don't Call Us.
+We'll Call You.]: http://monospacedmonologues.com/post/46427054295/dont-call-us-well-call-you

 [HtmlUnit]: http://htmlunit.sourceforge.net/
 [NPM]: https://www.npmjs.com/